When you’re looking at white gold wedding rings, I think you’ll agree with me that it can be hard to find the trusted information you need.

 25. Any White Gold Wedding Ring Can Be Resized.

-Whether it is difficult or easy depends upon the ring.
+Whether resizing is difficult or easy depends on the ring.

-The difficulty can depend upon if there is a pattern designed into the ring, or gemstones set in the wedding band.
+Some variables include if there is a pattern designed into the ring, or if there are gemstones set in the wedding band.

-White gold wedding rings with gems can also complicate resizing, but nonetheless can be resized.
+White gold wedding rings with gems can complicate resizing, but nonetheless can be resized.

 When you have a flush setting as shown below, its best to get the sizing right the first time.